multiversx/mx-sdk-dapp/README.md

   digits?: string;
   gasPerDataByte?: string;
-  walletConnectDeepLink?: string; // a string that will create a deeplink for an application that is used on a mobile phone, instead of generating the login QR code. walletConnectBridgeAddresses?: string; // a string that is used to establish the connection to WalletConnect V1 library;
-  walletConnectV2ProjectId?: string; // a unique ProjectID needed to access the WalletConnect 2.0 Relay Cloud walletAddress?: string;
+  walletConnectDeepLink?: string; // a string that will create a deeplink for an application that is used on a mobile phone, instead of generating the login QR code. walletConnectV2ProjectId?: string; // a unique ProjectID needed to access the WalletConnect 2.0 Relay Cloud walletAddress?: string;
   apiAddress?: string;